Makes 6-8 sandwiches

 Layer the onions in the bottom of the cooking pot.
 Top the onions with seasoned tenderloin, ginger beer, and apple cider vinegar.

 Bring to a simmer, reduce to a low simmer, cover, and braise for 2 hours, or until the meat is fork tender and can be pulled apart easily.
 It will seem like there is too much liquid, but don’t worry about that until you have the meat shredded and returned to the pot.

-To shred, remove the meat to a plate with a lip to catch juices and, using two forks, pull the meat into shreds.
-Return the meat to the pot along with any liquid on the plate, and cover with the lid placed at a slight angle, simmer on the lowest setting for another 30 minutes or long enough to allow any excess liquid to slowly evaporate.
+To shred, cut the pieces into smaller bits and remove the meat to a plate with a lip to catch juices and, using two forks, pull the meat into shreds.
+Return the meat to the pot along with any liquid on the plate and shred the next bit, then cover with the lid placed at a slight angle, simmer on the lowest setting for another 30 minutes or long enough to allow any excess liquid to slowly evaporate.

 The idea is for the meat to be moist, but not wet.
-If you were too judicious with the ginger beer, you may want to add a tablespoon or two.
+If you were too judicious with the ginger beer, you may want to add a tablespoon or two of leftover ginger beer or a touch of water.
 If, after 30 minutes there is more than 1/4 an inch of liquid in the pot, continue to simmer with the lid off, reducing the liquid further.

 Finally, stir in anywhere from 1/2 cup to 1 cup (8 oz) of your favorite barbecue sauce and keep the pork warm until dinner.